Griffith Observatory Review & Tips

-Below the rotunda are eight murals portraying scientific advances that led to greater enlightenment through the work of metallurgists, engineers, and mathematicians over the course of time in art showcasing a classical depiction of an anthropocentrist universe.
+Below the rotunda are eight murals portraying scientific advances that led to greater enlightenment through the work of metallurgists, engineers, and mathematicians over the course of time.
+This art showcases a classical depiction of an anthropocentrist universe.

-The views from Griffith Observatory are the other main draw.
-If you want a great view of the Hollywood sign and Los Angeles, this is the spot.
+Outside the building, the views from Griffith Observatory are the other main draw.
+If you want a great view of the Hollywood sign and Los Angeles, this is a good spot.

-This way, you can watch the sunset, then head into the Observatory to check out some of the exhibits, then head back outside to see the skyline lit up at night, as well as the stars of the night sky above.
+This way, you can park and get up to the Observatory in time to watch the sunset, then head into the Observatory to check out some of the exhibits, then head back outside to see the skyline lit up at night, as well as the stars of the night sky above.
 Where else in Los Angeles are you going to see stars at night?
 (Celestial stars, not Hollywood ones.)

 Since you will be able to see stars on a clear night, if you’re not used to seeing night skies (city slickers!)
 I recommend downloading a star gazing app before your visit to get more out of the experience.